 Create a flow with your posts and bring your readers on your journey.

-Just like when great sitcoms leave you hanging at the end of the show.
 Leave your reader wanting more.
 Make them excited about reading your next post.

 Your blog is a story about your art journey.
 Take them for a ride with you and you will have a loyal art collector for life.